espressif/esp-idf/docs/en/api-guides/build-system.rst

     - Retrieve each component's public and private requirements.
 A child process is created which executes each component's CMakeLists.txt in script mode.
 The values of ``idf_component_register`` REQUIRES and PRIV_REQUIRES argument is returned to the parent build process.
 This is called early expansion.
 The variable ``CMAKE_BUILD_EARLY_EXPANSION`` is defined during this step.
     - Recursively include components based on public and private requirements.
+    - Unless IDF Component Manager is disabled, it is called to resolve the dependencies of the components:
+      - Looks for manifests and dependencies contained in the project.
+      - Starts the version solving process to resolve the dependencies of the components.
+      - When the version solving process succeeds, the IDF Component Manager downloads dependencies, integrates them into the build, and creates a ``dependencies.lock`` file that contains a list of the exact versions of the dependencies installed by the IDF Component Manager.

 Processing